sst/sst/www/docs/packages/create-sst.md

 </TabItem>
 </MultiPackagerCode>

-This will prompt you for the database option and a folder name.
-And it will bootstrap the application in that directory.
+This will prompt you for a name and bootstrap a new project in that directory.

+---

 ## Options